Feliciano Belmonte Jr.

-Fernando Feliciano "Sonny" Racimo Belmonte Jr., KGCR (born October 2, 1936) is a Filipino politician who served as a member of the Philippine House of Representatives for the Fourth District of Quezon City from 1992 to 2001 and from 2010 to 2019.
-He was the Speaker of the House of Representatives of the Philippines from January to June 2001 and from 2010 to 2016.
-He also served as the Mayor of Quezon City from 2001 to 2010, where he was hailed Most Outstanding City Mayor of the Philippines.
+Fernando Feliciano "Sonny" Racimo Belmonte Jr., KGCR (born October 2, 1936) is a Filipino politician who served as the 20th and 23rd speaker of the House of Representatives of the Philippines from January to June 2001 and from 2010 to 2016.
+As a Congressman, Belmonte represented Quezon City's 4th congressional district from 1992 to 2001 and 2010 to 2019.
+Between his two stints in Congress, Belmonte served as the ninth mayor of Quezon City.

 Early life and career

-Belmonte was born at 1:35 PM on October 2, 1936, at Emmanuel Community Hospital in Tondo, Manila to judge Feliciano Belmonte Sr. and Luz Racimo.
-Belmonte began studying at age seven and he attended grade school in Baguio and earned his high-school diploma at the San Beda University in Manila.
+Belmonte was born at 1:35 p.m. on October 2, 1936, at Emmanuel Community Hospital in Tondo, Manila, to judge Feliciano Belmonte Sr. and Luz Racimo.
+Belmonte began studying at age seven and he attended grade school in Baguio and earned his high school diploma at the San Beda University in Manila.
 He finished Law at the Lyceum of the Philippines University; while in law school, he worked as a reporter at the Manila Chronicle, covering the police beat and events at the Philippine Commission on Elections.

-Belmonte began his government service as the presidential staff assistant of President Diosdado Macapagal.
-He also worked as a special assistant for the Commissioner of Customs, and as an executive assistant at the Central Bank of the Philippines.
+At age 25, Belmonte began his law career after taking the bar examination, which he passed with a score of 85.55 percent.
+He began his government service as the presidential staff assistant of President Diosdado Macapagal.
+He also worked as a special assistant for the Commissioner of Customs, and as an executive assistant at the Bangko Sentral ng Pilipinas.
 In 1986, President Corazon Aquino assigned him to head various financially struggling government-owned corporations.
 He became president and General Manager of the Government Service Insurance System (GSIS) and the Manila Hotel and chairman of the National Reinsurance Corporation of the Philippines.
 He also represented the government as member of the board of directors of the San Miguel Corporation and the Philippine Long Distance Telephone Company (PLDT).
-More importantly, he assumed the position of president and chief executive officer of Philippine Airlines, which was then wholly owned by the Philippine government.
+He assumed the position of president and chief executive officer of Philippine Airlines, which was then wholly owned by the Philippine government.

 House of Representatives (1992–2001)

 Belmonte was first elected as member of the House of Representatives from Quezon City's fourth congressional district.
-He held his House seat for three consecutive terms, from 1992 to 2001.
-Belmonte was Speaker of the House of Representatives in 2001, and also served as House Minority Leader.
-In his first two terms, he was the Vice Chairman of the Committee on Appropriations.
+He held the seat for three consecutive terms, from 1992 to 2001.
+Belmonte briefly served as the speaker of the House of Representatives in 2001, and also served as House Minority Leader.
+In his first two terms, he served as the vice chairman of the Committee on Appropriations.